acl-org/aaclnet-website/_posts/2020-12-07-Results-of-the-AACL-Board-Elections-2021-2022.md

 ---
 layout: post
-title: "Results of the AACL Board Elections"
+title: "Results of the AACL Board Elections 2021-2022"
 root: ../../
 ---